NIH Civil Committee Charter

 A quorum for the conduct of business by the full Committee shall consist of a majority of currently appointed members.
 A quorum for the conduct of each subcommittee shall also consist of a majority of the appointed members.

-Management and support services shall be provided by the Office of the Director, NIH.
+Management and support services shall be provided by the Employee and Labor Relations Branch, Workforce Relations Division, Office of Human Resources, Office of the Director, NIH.